tiago-kimura/cleanArchitecture/README.md

 # cleanArchitecture

 An application designed to register orders, calculate the total price, and return a list of orders.
-The main idea is to build a model that follows the best practices of Clean Architecture, making the system open to REST, gRPC, and GraphQL communication and save the payload in a message broker HabbitMQ.
+The main idea is to build a model that follows the best practices of Clean Architecture, making the system open to REST, gRPC, and GraphQL communication and save the payload in a RabbitMQ message broker.

 ## Running